 Edible flowers are better grown as a single crop: Only one type of edible flower should be planted per cube of rock wool.

-Chrysanthemum will grow really long stems and produce a generous foliage and this is why we recommend to plant them in the 2 top planting sections of your tower (the same applies to mauve flowers).
 However, when planting nasturtiums, expect them to create a ‘cascading bush’ and this is why you shouldn’t plant anything (aside from more nasturtiums) in the lower growing section.